-- Before turning oven on position oven rack(s) in desired location. - Be sure the rack(s) is level. - Use pot holders or oven mitts to protect hands if rack(s) must be moved while oven is hot. - Do not let pot holder or oven mitt touch oven bottom.
+- Before turning oven on, place oven racks where you need them. - Be sure the rack(s) is level. - Use pot holders or oven mitts to protect your hands, if rack(s) must be moved while oven is hot. - Do not let pot holder or oven mitt touch oven bottom. - See pages 20 and 21 for additional baking and convection baking tips.